juxor/afaq/markdown/secH2.md

 organisation of the International."_ [Marx, Engels and Lenin, **Anarchism and Anarcho-Syndicalism**, p.
 48, p.
 132, p.
 133 and p.
-72] Ignoring the misrepresentations of Marx and Engels about the ideas of their enemies, we can state that they got the basic point of Bakunin's ideas \- the centrality of trade union organisation and struggle as well as the use of strikes and the general strike.
+72] Ignoring the misrepresentations of Marx and Engels about the ideas of their enemies, we can state that they got the basic point of Bakunin's ideas - the centrality of trade union organisation and struggle as well as the use of strikes and the general strike.
 Therefore, you do not have to read Bakunin to find out the similarities between his ideas and syndicalism, you can read Marx and Engels.
 Clearly, most Marxist critiques of anarchism have not even done that!

-Latter anarchists, needless to say, supported the syndicalist movement and, moreover, drew attention to its anarchist roots.
+Later anarchists, needless to say, supported the syndicalist movement and, moreover, drew attention to its anarchist roots.
 Emma Goldman noted that in the First International _"Bakunin and the Latin workers"_ forged ahead _"along industrial and Syndicalist lines"_ and stated that syndicalism _"is, in